 In our runs, the metallicity is consistent with slightly sub-solar to solar, log(Z) $\sim$ 0.5x solar for the \textsc{FRECKLL} run and log(Z) $\sim$ 4x solar for the free case.
 The only C-bearing species to be detected is CO, potentially suggesting higher than solar abundances of this molecule---C/H $\sim$ 4x solar in the free case---which could explain the inferred super-solar C/O ratio for the free run.
 However, robust estimates of C/O ratios from free runs might require constraints on multiple carbon species, which we remind is not achieved here for any of our targets.
 The \textsc{FRECKLL} retrieval instead suggests a solar C/O ratio.
 As previously said, Na and K are used by the retrieval to explain the blue-ward slope of our retrievals, which translates into a retrieved super-solar abundance for those species, log(Na) $\sim$ 100x solar, and log(K) $\sim$ 25x solar (see values in Table \ref{tab:niriss_retrievals}).
-Comparing the retrieved $T-p$ profiles with cloud condensation lines (see Figure \ref{fig:niriss_spec}, we expected clouds to be detected as in HAT-P-18\,b and WASP-39\,b, and similarly to what is found in \cite{Taylor_2023}.
+Comparing the retrieved $T-p$ profiles with cloud condensation lines (see Figure \ref{fig:niriss_spec}, we expected clouds to be detected as in HAT-P-18\,b and WASP-39\,b, and similarly to what is favored in \cite{Taylor_2023}.
 These different interpretations likely originate from model degeneracies between Na/K and cloud scattering slopes, and/or have contribution from instrumental origin \citep{Taylor_2023, Rotman_2025}. \\